lateralblast/daeva/README.md

 Ruby script to download and install latest build of an application.
 The code has been made generic so other apps can be added.
-Currently VLC and WebKit are supported.

-Features:

-- Checks remote version and local version before downloading
-- Installs and fixes Gatekeeper and Quarantine information so application runs without asking for approval

 Currently supported applications: